Auction Marketing: What to Say (and What Not to Say)

 1. Guilt or Pressure

-Don't make donors feel bad for not participating.
+Do not make donors feel bad for not participating.

 • "If you don't bid, we won't reach our goal."

-• "We're counting on you—don't let us down."
+• "We're counting on you, don't let us down."

 • "Can you afford not to help?"

-Instead: Invite.
+Invite.
 "We'd love to have you.
 Here's how to join: [link]."

-2. Desperate or Urgent (Unless It's Real)
+2. Desperate or Urgent (Unless It Is Real)

 Fake urgency backfires.
-Real urgency (e.g., "Bidding ends in 2 hours") works when it's true.
+Real urgency works when it is true.
+For example: Bidding ends in 2 hours.

 • "This is our last chance to survive!"